Identifying Risk In BDCs - KCAP Financial

 |0.0678

 KCAP has had negative portfolio gains in 9 of the last 11 quarters and that is putting the history in the best light.
 KCAP has had negative gains in 8 out of the last 8.
-Some of the losses are sever.
+Some of the losses are severe.
 Since the beginning of 2012, KCAP's NAV has fallen 31.46%.
 Only one other BDC has done worse.
 This series has already done updates on "nest egg eating" Fifth Street Finance Corp.
 (NYSE:FSC) and Medley Capital Corporation (NYSE:MCC).
-KCAP's NAV performance on NAV is significant worse than those two.
+KCAP's performance on NAV is significant worse than those two.

 |Q1-17